 Notification issued by the Director of the Health Service Bureau

 3 Matters to be carried out by a Business Operator following this amendment

 (1) While address etc. has been registered on a list of guests under Article 6 of the Inns and Hotels Act, after the enforcement of the amended ordinance, if any guest states an address outside Japan, the Business Operator shall request the guest to report the nationality and passport number as well.

-(2) In order to secure accuracy when entering the name and passport number etc. in the list of guests, in addition to requesting that guests must, because of this amendment enter the nationality and passport numbers in the list of guests, present their passports.
-Business Operators shall keep a copy of their passport together with the list of guests in addition to requesting them to present their passports.
+(2) In order to secure accuracy when entering the name and passport number etc. in the list of guests, for whom Business Operators shall enter their nationalities and passport numbers in the list of guests following this amendment, Business Operators shall keep a copy of their passport together with the list of guests in addition to requesting them to present their passports.
 Registering the name, nationality and passport numbers of the said guests in the list of guests may be replaced thereby.

-Hotel staff can (or are obliged to) photocopy a non-resident non-Japanese person’s passport but cannot take a copy of a resident non-Japanese person’s passport or ID, regardless of whether the person is a permanent resident or not.
+Hotel staff cannot take a copy of a resident non-Japanese person’s passport or ID, regardless of whether the person is a permanent resident or not.
 Therefore, what hotel staff asked of our reader has no legal grounds.

 旅館業法（昭和23年法律第138号）。The Japanese full texts are available on the e-Gov website.

 Inns and Hotels Act (Act No. 138 of 1948).
 The English (translated) full texts are available on the Japanese Law Translation website (“JLT”), which is provided by the Government.

 Acts are laws established by the National Diet (Kokkai), which is composed of a lower and upper house